 USCIS Visitor Policy

-To protect the workforce and the public from exposure to coronavirus (COVID-19), U.S. Citizenship and Immigration Services requires all applicants, petitioners and visitors over the age of two to wear face coverings while in a USCIS office until further notice.
-The Centers for Disease Control and Prevention provides resources for face coverings.
+To protect the workforce and the public from exposure to the coronavirus (COVID-19), we require all applicants, petitioners and visitors over the age of 2 years to wear face coverings that cover both the mouth and nose while in a USCIS office.
+The Centers for Disease Control and Prevention provide measures for selecting and wearing face coverings.

-You may be directed to briefly remove your face covering to confirm identity or take your photograph.
-USCIS reserves the right to deny entry to individuals who do not wear a face covering.
+We may direct you to briefly remove your face covering to confirm your identity or take your photograph.
 Please follow the instructions included in your appointment notice, including for your scheduled appointment at the designated date and time.

 Face coverings are not a replacement for social distancing.
 Follow USCIS signs or instructions to maintain social distancing during screening and while in USCIS space.
 To limit the number of people in the waiting room, applicants with scheduled appointments may only be accompanied by: